- Applying to study

 Student Representation & Participation

-Student Representation & Participation (SRP) supports student representative structures within Western Sydney University including:
+Student Representation & Participation (SRP) supports the student representative structures and equity networks within Western Sydney University including the:

 - Student Representative Council (SRC) (opens in a new window)

 - Student Editors of Western's Student Newspaper (W'SUP) (opens in a new window)

 This support includes strategic advice, financial oversight and facilitation of the student voice.
-Please note SRP are a small group of University staff who support the activities of the groups listed.
+Please note SRP are a small group of University staff who support the activities of the groups listed above.
 SRP staff members do not hold positions on these councils – the councils are an independent student body.